-This week I want to inspire you for an easy and efficient way to keep fit.
-I’m sure that it doesn’t surprise you that walking and weight loss go hand in hand.
+I want to inspire you for an easy and efficient way to keep fit.
+I’m sure that it doesn’t surprise you that walking for weight loss is a smart fitness approach.
 No need to invest in any fancy equipment, exotic supplements or overpriced fitness club fees.

 It is much easier…